crossfidev/Plexus-Pool/docs/developer/merge_team.rst

   ``src/proto_alpha/lib_protocol``, those are for ``proto-proposal`` (see later).

-- Tezos uses a `git rebase workflow
+- mineplex uses a `git rebase workflow
   <https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase>`_.
   Make sure that your source branch is cleanly rebased on top of your target branch.